Kingfishers Class

 Important Information and Reminders

-The children’s PE days will be on Mondays and Friday so please ensure children come to school in weather-appropriate PE kit on these days.
+The children’s PE days will be on Monday and Wednesday so please ensure children come to school in weather-appropriate PE kit on these days.
+See the PE box for details.

 Children will need a water bottle every day (please ensure this only has water in it!).
-They will also need a warm, waterproof coat for rainy days with the addition of hats, scarves and gloves as we move into the winter.
-Please note that children who do not have appropriate additional clothing for playtimes will not be allowed to go outside.
-As we get closer to Easter, sun cream on any hotter days will also be necessary.
-This should be applied at home and it is also helpful for children to know how to do this successfully themselves if it needs to be topped up at school.
+They will also need a waterproof coat for rainy days.
+As we get closer to summer, sunhats and sun cream on any hotter days will also be necessary.
+Sun cream should be applied at home and it is also helpful for children to know how to do this success-fully themselves if it needs to be topped up at school.

 This year, we are asking that children do not bring things in for show and tell unless it is directly linked to our learning.
 If they have something that is very special that they would like to show the teachers then that will be lovely but we will not be able to show it to the class.

-Thank you for all of those who have already welcomed Gerald into their families so far this year.
-He has been having a wonderful time meeting you all and can’t wait to join some more of you this term.
+Thank you for all of those who have continued to welcome Gerald into their families so far this year.
 Please remember that you do not need to do anything extra when Gerald joins you—he is interested and excited by your normal weekend activities!
 If the children could stick in/draw pictures or write into his book, that will be lovely as we will share Gerald’s weekend each Monday and keep a record of his adventures.